Performance and Staff Development Program

 A staff member may ask for administrative review of the Performance Appraisal according to the rules below when the staff member’s overall performance is described as “Unacceptable.”
 This review is not available for individual assessments in specific sections of the Performance Appraisal.
 Staff members may not file a grievance regarding a Performance Appraisal under Human Resource Policy 620, “Staff Grievance Procedure.”

-After a staff member has signed his/her Performance Appraisal, with or without comment, he/she may elect to meet with the immediate supervisor to discuss the Performance Appraisal where the overall performance is described as “Unacceptable.”
+After a staff member has signed their Performance Appraisal, with or without comment, they may elect to meet with the immediate supervisor to discuss the Performance Appraisal where the overall performance is described as “Unacceptable.”